 Do you live in an area with high temperatures?
 If so, you may need to cool your plants.
 Tomatoes drop their flowers, fail to color-up and pretty much stop growing when temperatures consistently climb above 90° F. To protect plants from too much heat consider shading the plants.
 Be careful not to just drape something over them, as this will create more heat.
 Shade the side of the plants being hit with the sun and make sure there is plenty of air circulation.

 Tomatoes are not super fussy about what type of soil they are grown in.
 As with most garden vegetables, they do well in well-drained, fertile loam with a pH of 5.8 to 7.0.
 Mix several inches of organic compost or aged animal manure into the upper 4-8 inches of soil before planting.
-If a soil testing kit shows the pH is above 6.0, apply elemental sulfur — if it is below 6.0, add oyster shell lime.
+If a soil testing kit shows the pH is above 6.0, apply elemental sulfur — if it is below 6.0, add dolomite lime.

 How much space you’ll need per plant depends on the tomato variety you are growing and whether or not your plants are staked or caged.
 Proper spacing will assure that your plants receive plenty of sunlight and good air circulation, which will prevent many plant diseases from developing.